comradecobweb/vinu-shitcoin-lab/README.md

 ## License & contributing

-This program is distributed under Apache License 2.0, [see license file](LICENSE.md).
+This program is distributed under Apache 2.0 License, [see license file](LICENSE.md).
 All forms of contributing are welcome.